cmarielorber/parent-helper-hub/README.md

 * WHEN I visit the site for the first time
 * THEN I am presented on a homepage, landing site, which includes information about the site, signup, and contact us info
-* WHEN I click on login
+* WHEN I click on login/sign up
 * THEN I am prompted to sign up or login in
 * WHEN I sign up
-* THEN I must provide a valid email address and password
+* THEN I must provide a valid email address, username, zipcode, number of children, and a password
 * WHEN I am done signing up
 * THEN I am automatically directed to the home page
 * WHEN I already have an account
 * THEN I can login using an email and password
-* WHEN I am logged in and my username appears on the top middle of the profile page
+* WHEN I am done logging in
-* THEN I can select either to view my Saved Searches, search a specific .... within the category, or edit my child(ren) form(s).
+* THEN I am automatically directed to the home page
-* WHEN I want to make a modification to child form
+* WHEN I am logged in
-* THEN select Edit Form to edit
+* THEN I can select an icon in the top navbar
-* WHEN
-* THEN
-* WHEN
-* THEN
-* WHEN I select search
+* WHEN I would like to search for Schools, Housing, Healthcare, Legal I select one
-* THEN I select a category
+* THEN I am redirected to a search page for the chosen topic
-* WHEN I select a category
+* WHEN I want to save a search item
-* THEN I search a specific term within that category
+* THEN I select save on the search item
-* WHEN
-* THEN
-* WHEN
-* THEN
-* WHEN
-* THEN
-* WHEN
+* WHEN I select Profile from the navbar
-* THEN
+* THEN I am redirected to the profile page where my username appears on the top welcoming me
-* WHEN
+* WHEN I want to update profile information
-* THEN
+* THEN I select the edit/update button to modify some of the profile information
 * WHEN I select Logout
 * THEN I am logged out of the site

 ## Motivation for Development

-* We all came to an agreement that single parents resources aren't easily accessible.
-This application allows single parents be able to search for resources easily and
+It came to our attention that single parents struggles finding resources in one easily accessible location.
+The purpose of this application is to consolidate various topics from various sites into one location.
+This will allow single parents to register and save searches for resources of interest such as schools, housing, healthcare, and legal.

 ## Process